-Figure 6-10: I/O Shield Configuration
+Figure 6-11: PCIE Slot Shield Configuration

-Assembling the PCI-E Slot Bracket Assembly
+Assembling the PCIE Slot Bracket Assembly

 Each node supports one expansion card.
-This expansion card must be plugged into a riser card, which in turn plugs into the serverboard.
+This expansion card must be plugged into a riser card, which in turn plugs into the motherboard.

-Assembling the PCI-E Slot Bracket Assembly
+Assembling the PCIE Slot Bracket Assembly

 - 1. Power down the system and remove the power cords from the rear of the power supplies as described in Section 6-3.
 Remove the node from the chassis as described in Section 6-5 and remove the cover from the node as described in Section 6-6. - 2.
-Open the PCI-E slot clip and remove the PCI-E slot shield.
-(See the illustration on the previous page) - Remove the three mounting screws securing the PCI-E slot bracket to the node. - 4.
-Lift the PCI-E slot bracket out of the node.
+Open the PCIE slot clip and remove the PCIE slot shield. - 3.
+Remove the mounting screw which secures the PCIE slot cover in the PCIE slot and set this aside for later use. - 4.
+Remove the PCIE slot cover by sliding it upward and out of the PCIE slot. - 5.
+Remove the screws securing the riser card bracket to the chassis and set them aside for later use. - 6.
+Lift the riser card bracket up and out of the chassis.